HB-2737

 2026-01-01

-Imposes data privacy, advertising, and safety obligations on chatbot providers operating in Arizona.
-Prohibits processing personal data without affirmative consent, bans use of chat logs for advertising, restricts profiling, prohibits the sale of chat logs, and requires parental consent for minors.
-Requires AI identity disclosure before any output, with hourly re-disclosure and on-demand disclosure.
-Mandates monthly risk-of-harm evaluations, public data security programs, and product liability for injuries caused by chatbots.
-Enforced by the Attorney General and county attorneys, with a private right of action for users; violations constitute injury in fact, with civil penalties up to $5,000 per violation and punitive damages for reckless or knowing conduct.
+Imposes data governance, transparency, advertising, and safety obligations on chatbot providers operating in Arizona.
+Prohibits processing personal data without affirmative consent, bans use of chat logs for advertising, prohibits sale of chat logs, restricts profiling, and imposes heightened consent requirements for processing minor users' data.
+Requires clear and conspicuous AI identity disclosure before output generation, repeated hourly, and on-demand.
+Mandates monthly safety evaluations and public disclosure of chatbot information.
+Classifies chatbots as products for product liability purposes and imposes strict liability on providers.
+Creates a private right of action with up to $5,000 per violation and punitive damages for reckless or knowing conduct, enforceable by the Attorney General, county attorneys, or injured users.

 Summary

-Imposes data privacy, advertising, and safety obligations on chatbot providers operating in Arizona.
-Prohibits processing personal data without affirmative consent, bans use of chat logs for advertising, restricts profiling, prohibits the sale of chat logs, and requires parental consent for minors.
-Requires AI identity disclosure before any output, with hourly re-disclosure and on-demand disclosure.
-Mandates monthly risk-of-harm evaluations, public data security programs, and product liability for injuries caused by chatbots.
-Enforced by the Attorney General and county attorneys, with a private right of action for users; violations constitute injury in fact, with civil penalties up to $5,000 per violation and punitive damages for reckless or knowing conduct.
+Imposes data governance, transparency, advertising, and safety obligations on chatbot providers operating in Arizona.
+Prohibits processing personal data without affirmative consent, bans use of chat logs for advertising, prohibits sale of chat logs, restricts profiling, and imposes heightened consent requirements for processing minor users' data.
+Requires clear and conspicuous AI identity disclosure before output generation, repeated hourly, and on-demand.
+Mandates monthly safety evaluations and public disclosure of chatbot information.
+Classifies chatbots as products for product liability purposes and imposes strict liability on providers.
+Creates a private right of action with up to $5,000 per violation and punitive damages for reckless or knowing conduct, enforceable by the Attorney General, county attorneys, or injured users.

 Enforcement & Penalties